teratron/magic-vibe/.vscode/rules/.task-magic/memory.md

 ---
-description: This rule explains how the agent should use the memory system to find context of the project
+description: This rule explains how the agent should use the memory system to find context of the project.
 globs:
 alwaysApply: false
 ---